-(4) Duty of Parties and Counsel to Report Domestic Abuse to Mediation Staff mediation, then the parties or their counsel have a duty to disclose such information to the Mediation staff.
+(4) Duty of Parties and Counsel to Report Domestic Abuse to Mediation Staff

+If the opposing parties to any case have either resided in a common residence or are related by blood, adoption, or marriage, and have known or alleged domestic abuse at any time prior to the mediation, then the parties or their counsel have a duty to disclose such information to the Mediation staff.
 Such party shall have a duty to participate in any screening required by Rule 16 of the Supreme Court of Ohio's Rules of Superintendence both prior to and, in the mediator's discretion, during the mediation session(s).